 Associate | Creative/Sustainability Coordinator | Interior Design

-Whether she’s designing or teaching, Monique Taylor, IIDA, LEED AP ID+C advocates for regenerative interiors that are ecologically responsible.
+Monique Taylor, LFA, NCIDQ, LEED AP ID+C, WELL AP advocates for regenerative interiors that are ecologically responsible.
 She chooses materials that are free from toxic chemicals and carbon dioxide emissions.
 Her clients, which range from schools to municipalities and healthcare providers, appreciate her ability to build agreement among building owners and users.

 Monique believes that incorporating nature into our daily interior spaces responds to our instinctive need to connect with the environment.
 For instance, her biophilic design approach of the Oakton Community College Student Center pays tribute to the forest preserve that surrounds the campus—students gather amid a calming green palette, a carpet pattern that resembles a forest canopy, glass walls with a prairie grass film, and a feature wall of wood reclaimed from an Indiana barn.